 We need to cast our minds back to September 2015, when Corbyn had his first surprising leadership win.
 His historical anti EU stance was well known & the PLP knew the referendum was coming so they all met him to question him on his plans and thoughts.
 He’d been elected by a significant number of new Labour supporters however these supporters were overwhelmingly pro-remain & he had no support in the PLP.

 If it became clear that he was still as anti EU as he had been his entire political career, what impact would this have had on his new support base?

 However, following the meeting almost all of the PLP were convinced (or let themselves be convinced) that he really had adjusted his views on the EU (they quickly changed their minds after the result but that’s another story).
 One however, Chuka Umunna, wasn’t.
 He resigned the bench, saying this:

 It is my view that we should support the UK remaining a member of the EU, notwithstanding the outcome of any renegotiation by the prime minister, and I cannot envisage any circumstances where I would be campaigning alongside those who would argue for us to leave; Jeremy has made it clear to me that he does not wholeheartedly share this view

-So, did Jeremy Corbyn really change his mind on the EU (whilst maintaining all of his other 40 year old beliefs, including those on state aid & nationalisation but on this one issue lining up with his new supporters), lose the referendum with sadness, ask for immediate Article 50 invocation “by mistake” and then think “well, there’s no chance of staying in the SM so we may as well put in place all the nationalisation & state aid programs the EU was stopping us doing”?
+So, did Jeremy Corbyn really change his mind on the EU in 2015 (whilst maintaining all of his other 40 year old beliefs, including those on state aid & nationalisation but on this one issue lining up with his new supporters), lose the referendum with sadness, ask for immediate Article 50 invocation “by mistake” and then think “well, there’s no chance of staying in the SM so we may as well put in place all the nationalisation & state aid programs the EU was stopping us doing”?